standrewsdigital/digital-pattern-library/README.md

         npm install

+4. Install the Ruby compass gem.
+Currently we are using compass to process the Sass files.
+In the future, we may choose to update

+    gem install compass

 ### Step 4.
 Run Grunt to generate `core` and `docs` folders

 To get the pattern library kicked off run:

     grunt

-After you've run this you should have a freshly made `build` folder and `patterns` folder constructed from the code in src.
+After you've run this you should have a freshly made `core` folder and `docs` folder built using code in `src`.

-The tasks are defined in the Gruntfile (`Gruntfile.js`).
+The tasks that are defined in `Gruntfile.js`.

 ### Step 5.
 Start Grunt to monitor changes